stat545ubc-2023/assignment-b1-raveenbadyal/Assignment-B-1.md

 ### Exercise 3: Include examples

-The following examples are a few numeric inputs for lb, including one input with decimal places.
-I have included a smaller number, and a larger number, also the same with decimals, an very small input less than 1 and an input with many decimal places.
+The following examples are a few numeric inputs for lb, including inputs with decimal places.
+I have included a smaller number, and a larger number (1, 10).
+Also inputs with decimals places, one less than 1 (0.0343) and the second, much greater (1000.474745).
 At first, I limited my function to two digits total.
 When I tested the below inputs with that function, the larger number inputs were capped, and returned “454”.
 I was able to see an error in the functionality of my function, and changed the function so there was a limit on decimal places and not the number of digits of the output.